melikbugra/backend-dev-utils/docs/design_patterns.md

 ### NamedSingleton

 Create a class inheriting from NamedSingletonBase and its first argument should always be name, which is a string.
-Then when you call this class with name *my_instance* let's say, and if you have never called it with the name *my_instance*, then the instance will be created.
+Then when you call this class with name *instance1* let's say, and if you have never called it with the name *instance1*, then the instance will be created.
 Otherwise, you will get the instance created when you called the class with that name before.

 ```python